JacobHenner/puppet-azure_pipelines/README.md

 ## Description

-This module manages the installation of agents for Microsoft's [Visual Studio Team Services (VSTS)](https://www.visualstudio.com/team-services/).
+This module manages the installation of agents for Microsoft's [Visual Studio Team Services (VSTS)](https://www.visualstudio.com/team-services/), now called Azure Pipelines.
 Both standard agents and deployment group agents are supported.

 At this time, only agent installation is handled.
 Configuration changes (e.g. adding a deployment group tag, removing an agent) are not supported.